open-mmlab/mmtracking/docs/en/dataset.md

 `trackingnet_test.json`:  JSON file containing the annotations information of the testing set in TrackingNet dataset.
 `trackingnet_train.json`:  JSON file containing the annotations information of the training set in TrackingNet dataset.

+There are 2 TEXT files in `data/trackingnet/annotations`:

+`trackingnet_test_infos.txt`:  TEXT file containing the information of the testing set in TrackingNet dataset.
+`trackingnet_train_infos.txt`:  TEXT file containing the information of the training set in TrackingNet dataset.

 #### The folder of data and annotations in OTB100